MHebes/ComputerGraphics/Assignment4_TexturedModel/README.md

   * (tbd if any)
   * (tbd if any)
 * (Optional) What was the most interesting part of the assignment?
 How would you improve this assignment?

+Note: I've reorganized my project quite a bit to use a graphics library (herb/) and an application which links it (app/). **The App executable is in ./app/App**

 ## Description